 Although considerably more expensive than standard Nylon 66 or POM (Acetal), the Glass Filled polymers we have chosen have outstanding tensile properties and importantly, protect against creep over time under static loads.

-IMPORTANT: Using standard self-tapping screws or threads in unfilled ductile plastics such as Nylon or POM (Acetal) is also inadvisable as they are guaranteed to fail over time.
+IMPORTANT: Using standard self-tapping screws or threads in unfilled ductile plastics such as Nylon or POM (Acetal) is also inadvisable as they may fail over time.

-Grapplefix passed certified FEA testing at a loading of 150 KG (this was set as the initial boundary condition) for all applications, including the ceiling application.
-The 150 KG loading parameter fell well within the calculated “allowed” tensile modulus, which takes into account factors such as moisture, test uncertainty and material processing e.g. fibre orientation.
-These factors, when taken as a whole effectively halve the “break point” tensile modulus.
-In other words the “allowed” modulus is approximately half the value of the “break point” modulus.
+Grapplefix passed certified FEA testing at a loading of 150 Kg (this was set as the initial boundary condition) for all applications, including the ceiling application.
+The 150 Kg loading parameter fell well within the calculated "safe" tensile modulus, which also takes into account factors such as moisture, test uncertainty and material processing e.g. fibre orientation.
+These factors, when taken as a whole effectively halve the "break point" tensile modulus.
+In other words the "safe" modulus is approximately half the value of the "break point" modulus.
 The fixing also passed for creep with minor permanent displacements and with permanent displacements after 11 years (100,000 hours) of continuous application of the static load well below 1mm.

-It should be noted that load ratings for plasterboard fixings can be highly misleading and therefore potentially dangerous as there are many site specific variables that determine actual performance in situ.
-For example, the type of bracket being used (on the front of the plasterboard) will greatly determine overall performance as will the thickness of the plasterboard.
+It should be noted that load ratings for plasterboard fixings can be highly misleading as there are many site specific variables that determine actual performance in situ.
+For example, the type of bracket being used (on the front of the plasterboard) will determine overall performance as will the thickness of the plasterboard.

-Grapplefix Limited is supported by Oxford University Innovation Limited, wholly owned by Oxford University.
+Grapplefix Limited is supported by Oxford University Innovation Limited, which is wholly owned by Oxford University.